Albuquerque Indian School: Post-closure

 After the school closed, the campus was abandoned.
 In 1984, the property was transferred from the BIA to the AIPC, which still owned it as of 2002.
 Between 1981 and 1993, nearly all of the school buildings were destroyed by a series of fires.
 At least 29 separate fires occurred, with 16 in 1987 alone.
 Most of the fires were suspected to have been started intentionally.
 When the last school building burned down in 1993, witnesses saw six men leaving the scene.
 The only building to survive was Building 232, the Employees' New Dormitory and Club, which was across the street from the main part of the campus.
 This building was renovated in 2013 to house the Native American Community Academy charter school.

 In 2009 the city government and the Indian Pueblos Federal Development Corporation created an agreement on possible development of the site.

 There was a plaque that commemorated Native American children who attended in the 1800s who disappeared.
 In 2021 the plaque disappeared.

 In July 2021, The Paper reported on the rediscovery of the site of the Albuquerque Indian School's cemetery.
 Jonathan Sims' investigation was prompted by the recent discoveries of multiple mass graves associated with historical sites of residential schools in Canada.
 4-H Park, across the street from where the Indian Pueblo Cultural Center is now located, used to have a plaque that explained that this park had previously been a burial site for Zuni, Navajo, and Apache students of the school.
 Ed Tsyitee, a groundskeeper employed by the school, had maintained this cemetery until his retirement in 1964.
 A later article, according to Sims, "claimed the city and AIS agreed to seed and plant trees in the area to not draw attention to the site."
-The Paper's report also sites an article published in the Albuquerque Journal on Saturday, October 6, 1973.
+The Paper's report also cites an article published in the Albuquerque Journal on Saturday, October 6, 1973.
 This 1973 article says that workers installing a sprinkler system had uncovered remains while working in the park.